mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_hw">Hot wallets</a>

-*Instead of using a hot wallet, you should consider setting up [transaction autosigning][07] on your offline machine.
-Autosigning makes it possible to transact directly from cold storage in a secure and convenient way.
-Ideally, your autosigning device should be a Raspberry Pi or other single-board computer for which MMGen Wallet provides LED support.
-However, an old laptop running Linux or macOS will also suffice, provided its network interfaces are removed or disabled.*

-To use MMGen Wallet for not only cold storage but also day-to-day transacting, it’s possible to place a portion of your funds in a “hot wallet” on your online computer.
+For greater transacting convenience, it’s possible to place a small portion of your funds in a “hot wallet” on your online computer.
 You may then use the `mmgen-txdo` command to quickly create, sign and send transactions in one operation.

+It’s recommended to entrust only very small sums to the hot wallet.

 *Note: prior to Version 0.11.0, MMGen Wallet implemented hot wallets using [key-address files][05], but these have now been obsoleted by [subwallets][06].